Explorer window

 Material == plasBaseParts with Material of either Plastic or SmoothPlastic.

-Classes, and subclasses, and tags are filtered through various bespoke queries, including:
+Classes, and subclasses, and tags are searched through various bespoke queries, including:

 • classname:[Class] and c:[Class] both find everything that is of class [Class].
 For example, classname:Part finds everything that is a Part.